thinktecture/relayserver/docs/deployment.md

 After you start the system for the first time, you need to execute the `seed-data.ps1` script, which will create the first initial configuration for the tenants, so that the connectors can connect with their default development credentials.
-After that you can run the environment or the multiserver environment.
+After that you can run the environment or the multi-server environment.

 The _development_ environment also comes with a [Seq](https://datalust.co/seq) logging server in a local docker container (using the local, free single-user license).
 For production the RelayServer components log to stdout and stderr as this is default in docker environments, but